Handling & Physics in GTA 2 Coding

 During the past decade I have tried several times to understand GTA2 physics.
 A few things do work reliably and this page is about them.
 The rest is a mystery!

-Even if you use exact same settings in nyc.gci for two cars, they will have different handling.
-The acceleration and damage might be the same but that’s it.
+Even if you use exact same settings in nyc.gci for two cars, they might have very different performance when turning.
+The acceleration would be the same but that’s it.

 Viewing the Handling File